imzuddin/DreamHomeRealestate/README.md

 2. Docker Compose
 3. Python

+# Development

+This project relies on default formatting according to:

+1. black - Python
+2. isort - Python Import s
+3. prettier - JSX

+If you edit this project please run the relevant formatter before pushing to github

 # How to Run

 Project can be brought up by navigating to the project directory and running the following commands